neverendingqs/serverless-dotenv-plugin/README.md

 ## Lambda Environment Variables

 Again, remember that when you deploy your service, the plugin will inject these environment vars into every lambda functions you have and will therefore allow you to reference them as `process.env.AUTH0_CLIENT_ID` (Nodejs example).
+If this behaviour is not desireable, set `include` to `[]`.

 ## Plugin options